 Elizabeth Siddal, discovered in a millinery shop, was not content to be merely an artist’s model.
-She could have been satisfied with her role as the lofty muse to Dante Gabriel Rossetti, but instead chose to pursue inspirations and desires of her own.
 In an era where women were not encouraged to achieve anything other than a good marriage, Lizzie expressed a desire to learn and develop her craft.

 True, she did not have the advantages that others in the Pre-Raphaelite circle enjoyed.
 She could not have entered the Royal Academy at a young age as Millais had, nor could she have sent a simpering and flattering letter to Ford Madox Brown as Rossetti had done, procuring Brown as a mentor (after convincing Brown that the letter was genuine and not an attempt to mock).